Visas & Immigration

 Dropping Below Full-time Course Load

-Students may be authorized to drop below full time by their International Student Advisor for these reasons only:
+Students may be authorized to drop below full-time by the Director for International Student Services for these reasons only:

 Summer Session Enrollment